microsoft/Tx/Samples/TimeAndOrder/CausalityNavigation/Readme.md

 Here each process keeps its own event counter.
 Event 7 on Tx2 might influence event 15 on Tx1, which in turn might influence event 20 on Tx3.
 This is the meaning of "causality order" A>B if B can influence A.

-Instead, we go to the stage 2 in the first picture.
+Next is stage 2 in the first picture.
 Here another console app ["CausalityNavigation"](Program.cs) listens to HTTP and does on-demand queries on the local ETW trace.

 Here is the UI Experience:
 ![CausalityNavigationUI.jpg](CausalityNavigationUI.jpg)